rahuldon-gsa/gmax/README.md

-# gmax
+# Prerequisites

-Prerequisites
+An installed version of Grails 2.x (this guide assumes 2.5.0) Register OMB MAX Account (as described in the Registration Process)

-An installed version of Grails 2.x (this guide assumes 2.5.0) Register OMB MAX Account (as described in the Registration Process) Create User and Assign Roles
+# Create User and Assign Roles
 Create user account with roles assigned
 Modify gmax\grails-app\conf\BootStrap.groovy to add this code def init = { servletContext ->
 User user = new User("rahul.dongre@gsa.gov", "******").save(flush:true)